pranavathreya/pranavathreya/README.md

   * engineers had to access databases individually and write their own code to combine it
   * no global access to ALL the data
   * total data size: a few TBs
-  * latency: often sb-minute; 'very fast'; apparently because each database was queried directly as well as the data being stored in an online transactional DB.
+  * latency: often sub-minute; 'very fast'; apparently because each database was queried directly as well as the data being stored in an online transactional DB.

 ### Lessons Learnt